-This spring, Prince Harry and his wife, Meghan, the Duchess of Sussex, will welcome their first child,a girl or boy who will be seventh in line to the throne.
+Prince Harry and his wife, Meghan, Duchess of Sussex, on Monday welcomed a son, who will be seventh in line to the throne.

-The new royal will be right behind his or her father, Prince Harry, who for more than two decades was considered “the spare to the heir” (aka his older brother, Prince William) That changed once Prince William started his own family, bumping Prince Harry down a few slots.
+The new royal will be right behind his father, Harry, who for more than two decades was considered “the spare to the heir” (aka his older brother, Prince William).
+That changed once Prince William started his own family, bumping Prince Harry down a few slots.

 Line of succession to the British throne:

 - Prince Charles, the Prince of Wales and the queen’s oldest child

 - Prince George of Cambridge, William’s first child

 - Princess Charlotte of Cambridge, William’s second child

 - Prince Louis of Cambridge, William’s third child

 - Prince Harry, the Duke of Sussex, Charles’ second child

 - Prince Andrew, the Duke of York, the queen’s third child and second eldest son